Employees, as well as managers, often question why organizations do employee performance appraisals.

 Advantages of Performance Appraisals

 Structure: This process creates a structure where a manager can meet and discuss performance with an employee.
-It forces the uncomfortable conversations that often need to happen.
+A structured process forces the uncomfortable conversations that often need to happen and may not without the formalization of the process.

 Feedback: Employees crave feedback, and this process allows a manager the opportunity to provide the employee with feedback about their performance and discuss how well the employee goals were accomplished.
 It also provides an opportunity to discuss employee development opportunities.

-Clarify Expectations: Employees need to understand what is expected of them and the PA process allows for a manager to clarify expectations and discuss issues with their employee.
+Clarify Expectations: Employees need to understand what is expected of them and the PA process allows for a manager to clarify expectations and discuss issues with their employees.

 Annual Planning: It provides a structure for thinking through and planning the upcoming year and developing employee goals.